Luadoo/ASBQ/README.md

 * learning rate: for 32bit,8bit,4bit with {80,120,180} using {0.1, 0.1x0.01, 0.1x0.001}; for 2bit,1bit with {80,120,180} using {0.01, 0.01x0.01, 0.01x0.001}.

 ### From our experience with hyperparameters in ImageNet:
-* epoch: for 32bit,1bit is 100 epoch, others 60 epoch;
+* epoch: for 32bit,1bit is 100 epoch, others 60 epoch; (It is option for every model)
 * Batch size: 256;
 * learning rate: for 32bit with {30,60,90} using {0.1, 0.1x0.1, 0.1x0.01}; for 1bit with {30,60,90} using {0.01, 0.01x0.1, 0.01x0.01}.